JuliaMPC/NLOptControl.jl/README.md

 ## Citation

-If you find this package useful, please cite this paper (accepted but not yet released to public)
+If you find this package useful, please cite this paper:

 ```
 @Conference{Febbo2017,